rrmhearts/linux-driver-examples/README.md

 Notice these things about non-platform drivers

 1. register and interrupt addresses are dynamically allocated by the PCI system, no device tree is used
-2. the correct driver is selected by the PCI vendor:device ID (QEMU_VENDOR_ID, EDU_DEVICE_ID on example).
+2. the correct driver is selected by the PCI vendor:device ID.
 This is baked into every device, and vendors must ensure uniqueness.
 3. we can insert and remove the PCI device with device_add edu and device_del edu as we can in real life.
 Probing is not automatic, but can be done after boot with echo 1 > /sys/bus/pci/rescan.